 - Individually, we are astoundingly ignorant of even the basics of the production of food, shelter, clothes, medicine and much else.

 - Most of us assume that 'they' wouldn't allow goods into shops unless they were of a certain standard and quality.

 - Quants employed by financial services companies trade huge quantities of obscure financial instruments whilst their managements do not appreciate the risks that they are taking.

-- Many of these companies, along with other such as railway franchisees, cannot be allowed to fail.
+- Many of these companies, along with others such as railway franchisees, cannot be allowed to fail.

 - Utility and communications companies offer complex contracts with expensive termination provisions.

-- Aircraft and road vehicles are driven by complex algorithms - and will soon be self-driving.
+- Aircraft and road vehicles are controlled by complex algorithms - and may soon be self-driving.

 - Health care, and many medicines, are becoming very expensive.